cdktf/cdktf-provider-azurerm/docs/containerApp.java.md

 - *Type:* java.lang.Number

-The time in seconds to wait after the container has started before the probe is started.
+The number of seconds elapsed after the container has started before the probe is initiated.

+Possible values are between `0` and `60`.
+Defaults to `1` seconds.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.6.0/docs/resources/container_app#initial_delay ContainerApp#initial_delay}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.7.0/docs/resources/container_app#initial_delay ContainerApp#initial_delay}

 ---